 When the turkeys arrive at the slaughterhouse, the crates are unloaded and stacked onto conveyer belts.
 One by one, the turkeys are removed from the crates and shackled by their feet.
 Hanging upside down, they struggle to free themselves as they are passed through an electric water bath designed to stun them before they are killed.
 In many industrialized animal factories, the killing lines move so quickly that many of the turkeys are not properly stunned.
 The next station consists of automated blades that cut their throat as they pass by, causing them to slowly bleed to death.
 Those who were not properly stunned either suffer a slow painful death, or manage to avoid the automated blade.
 However, their fate is the worst of all, as the next station is a scalding tank designed to remove their feathers.
 Poultry scientists acknowledge that when the turkeys do not bleed to death, they can regain consciousness before entering the scalding tank, in which case they are boiled alive.
 Once the feathers have been removed, a series of eviscerating machines remove the head, feet and internal organs.

-In the U.S., approximately 40 million turkeys are killed each year for Thanksgiving alone.
+In the U.S., an estimated 46 million turkeys are killed each year for Thanksgiving alone.
 Thanksgiving is a time when we celebrate our freedom, our liberties, our family and the little things that bring us happiness.
 It is sadly ironic that the holiday culminates with a meal that represents subjugation, deprivation, and intense suffering.

 Of the 270 million turkeys killed annually in the United States, the vast majority are raised in industrial animal factories.
 A single slaughterhouse is capable of killing 360 birds per minute, or 518,000 in a 24-hour period.
 Like all industrially farmed birds, turkeys are not covered under the Animal Welfare Act or the federal Humane Slaughter Act.
 They endure extreme stress from the time they are born until the day they are slaughtered.